Mark Henick: None of the criticism of "13 Reasons Why" means that we shouldn't talk about suicide

 Or, more troublingly: Be nice to people, or they might make you regret it.

-After revealing in the show's behind-the-scenes special that she wanted to adapt "13 Reasons Why" to help people, pop superstar and series executive producer Selena Gomez
+After revealing in the show’s behind-the-scenes special that she wanted to adapt “13 Reasons Why” to help people, pop superstar and series executive producer Selena Gomez, who has been candid about her own mental health struggles, has faced considerable backlash.

 I get Sheff’s point, and understand why he feels that way.
 However, one of the things that people recovering from a mental health problem or illness learn in their recovery is that your feelings are not always facts.
 The biggest problem with Sheff’s defense is that, while it feels right, it’s scientifically, demonstrably, incorrect and dangerous.